jp-systems/documentation/timeline.md

 * Created the relational database with all fields, types and size.
 The firebase database using share google account also established.
 * Added additional details to part 1 of doc to reflect changes to the database.
 * Set-up the build path and updated the repo

+## 28th March 2017

+### In attendance
+> Han Liu, Matthew Shotton, Brad Davis & Chris Williams

+* Began work on the back-end of the system, with a custom api set-up to respond to sql statements
+* 2 php pages created to perform most of the heavy lifting re-database.
+* ajax.php used for GET and POST requests made which utilises functions.php to perform the connection.
+* Basic create new user now possible via temporary TestLogin vue component.
+User password hashed and userID randomised utilising helper function in functions.php